ifyun/DesignApp/README.md

 # DesignApp
-## This is an application for learning design, such as custom dialog, muli-item RecycleView and so on.
+## This is an application for learning design, such as custom views(Dialog, Button, Toast and so on), muli-type RecycleView and some UI Demos.

 Name|Image
 ----|----